-was wilful or deliberate behaviour by you that is inconsistent with the continuation of your contract of employment.
+Was wilful or deliberate behaviour by you that is inconsistent with the continuation of your contract of employment.

-caused a serious and imminent risk to the health or safety of a person.
+Caused a serious and imminent risk to the health or safety of a person.

-caused a serious and imminent risk to the reputation, viability or profitability of the Employer's business in that <insert details>.
+Caused a serious and imminent risk to the reputation, viability or profitability of the Employer's business in that <insert details>.

-was conduct in the course of your employment engaging in theft, and in the circumstances your continued employment during a notice period would be unreasonable.
+Was conduct in the course of your employment engaging in theft, and in the circumstances your continued employment during a notice period would be unreasonable.

-was conduct in the course of your employment engaging in fraud, and in the circumstances your continued employment during a notice period would be unreasonable.
+Was conduct in the course of your employment engaging in fraud, and in the circumstances your continued employment during a notice period would be unreasonable.

-was conduct in the course of your employment engaging in assault and in the circumstances your continued employment during a notice period would be unreasonable.
+Was conduct in the course of your employment engaging in assault and in the circumstances your continued employment during a notice period would be unreasonable.

-you were intoxicated at work, to the extent that you were so impaired that you were unfit to be entrusted with your employment duties.
+You were intoxicated at work, to the extent that you were so impaired that you were unfit to be entrusted with your employment duties.

-you refused to carry out a lawful and reasonable instruction that was consistent with your contract of employment, and in the circumstances your continued employment during a notice period would be unreasonable.
+You refused to carry out a lawful and reasonable instruction that was consistent with your contract of employment, and in the circumstances your continued employment during a notice period would be unreasonable.

 We consider that your actions constitute serious misconduct warranting summary dismissal.